theoriginalvisagie/cm_visagie_pulspulsminus_tech_assesment/README.md

 You will need to enter the container via the terminal to run the migrations.

-You can run the follwoing command to list all the containers:
+You can run the following command to list all the containers:
 ```bash
 docker ps
 ```